Biden taps ocean scientist Rick Spinrad to run NOAA

 Spinrad joins several other climate and environmental officials nominated to key posts Thursday.

-Stone-Manning, chosen for the Bureau for Land Management, will manage an agency that oversees more than a tenth of America’s land surface, including the oil and gas drilling that takes place on public lands.
+Stone-Manning, chosen for the Bureau for Land Management, will manage an agency that oversees more than a tenth of America’s lands, including the oil and gas drilling that takes place there.

+A former aide to Sen. Jon Tester (D-Mont.) and former Montana governor Steve Bullock (D), Stone-Manning will face a formidable challenge if confirmed to take the helm of the BLM, which lost 87 percent of its Washington-based staff when the Trump administration moved the bureau’s headquarters to Grand Junction, Colo., and distributed other positions to different towns out West.

+The agency is helping conduct a review the federal government’s oil and gas drilling program, which has emerged as a flash point since Biden halted all new federal leasing on Jan.
+27.

+“As a Montanan, an avid hunter and hiker, and a world-class conservation mind, Tracy is uniquely prepared to be the transformational leader our nation needs at the Bureau of Land Management,” said National Wildlife Federation President Collin O’Mara, who has served as her boss since 2017.
+“President Biden absolutely could not have nominated anyone better to lead the restoration, conservation, and stewardship of America’s public lands for the benefit of all Americans and wildlife.”

+Separately, Biden picked Bryan Newland, a citizen of the Ojibwe Bay Mills Indian Community, to serve as Interior Department assistant secretary for Indian affairs.

-Biden also nominated Monica Medina, who previously worked at NOAA in both the Obama and Clinton administrations, as assistant secretary for the State Department’s Bureau of Ocean and International Environmental and Science Affairs.
-Medina, the wife of White House chief of staff Ron Klain, is the founder and publisher of Our Daily Planet, an environmental e-mail newsletter and has championed the idea of a National Climate Service.
+The president also nominated Monica Medina, who previously worked at NOAA in both the Obama and Clinton administrations, as assistant secretary for the State Department’s Bureau of Ocean and International Environmental and Science Affairs.
+Medina, the wife of White House Chief of Staff Ron Klain, is the founder and publisher of Our Daily Planet, an environmental email newsletter and has championed the idea of a National Climate Service.

-Two key environmental nominations were made at the Department of Energy.
-Asmeret Berhe was selected as nominee for director of the Office of Science, which conducts applied energy research and climate modeling, while Shalanda Baker, was picked to direct the office of Minority Economic Impact.
+Two key environmental nominations were made at the Energy Department.
+Asmeret Berhe was selected as nominee for director of the Office of Science, which conducts applied energy research and climate modeling, while Shalanda Baker was picked to direct the office of Minority Economic Impact.